iCliniq Logo

 Published At September 12, 2022

 Cherry-red is a fundoscopic examination feature.
 The fundoscopic examination is done using a magnifying glass and a special light to study the fundus of the eyes.
-The fundus of the eye means the innermost part of the eye containing the retina and the optic nerve.
-Cherry-red spot occurs from the retinal edema due to various conditions like retinal artery occlusion and traumatic retinal ischemia, where the perimacular part of the retina will remain translucent and the fovea centralis (the blind spot) will be normal.
+The fundus of the eye is the innermost part of the eye, containing the retina and the optic nerve.
+Cherry-red spot occurs from retinal edema due to various conditions like retinal artery occlusion and traumatic retinal ischemia, where the perimacular part of the retina will remain translucent, and the fovea centralis (the blind spot) will be normal.

 • Central Retinal Artery Occlusion - The blood vessels supplying the retinal layer get blocked, causing vision loss.
 This can be caused due to increased blood sugar levels, blood pressure, and glaucoma.